markdown-confluence/markdown-confluence/dev-vault/Confluence Pages/Testing - Callouts.md

 > [!faq]+ Are callouts foldable?
 > Yes!
 In a foldable callout, the contents are hidden when the callout is collapsed.

+> [!faq] Are callouts foldable?
+> Yes!
+In a foldable callout, the contents are hidden when the callout is collapsed.